 A practical shortlist of MCP tooling currently standing out in protocol adoption and developer momentum.

 Compress tool outputs, logs, files, and RAG chunks before they reach the LLM.
-60-95% fewer tokens, same answers.
+20% fewer tokens for coding agents, 60-95% fewer tokens for JSON, same answers.
 Library, proxy, MCP server.

 Fresh pushes are keeping momentum high.